vinaykomaravolu/OpenGL-Graphics-Engine/README.md

 # OpenGL-Graphics-Engine
-Graphics Engine made from the group up entirely from OpenGL, GLFW, C++, GLSL, and various other libraries.
-Enables user to easily load models and textures for rendering and viewing.
+Graphics Engine made from the ground up entirely using OpenGL, GLFW, C++, GLSL.
+This engine enables user to easily load models and textures for rendering and viewing.

 # Features/Details
 * Windows Platform.